salahrachidi/Managym/README.md

 ## 🖼️ Screenshots (Dashboard & Modules)

-> 📸 Below are key UI sections of the platform — replace with your actual images.
+> 📸 Below are key UI sections of the platform.

 | Dashboard | Members | Coaches |
 |------------|----------|----------|